google/pytype/README.md

 interpreter to run pytype, as well as an interpreter in `$PATH` for the Python version of the code you're analyzing.

+Installation on windows (either from pip or from github) requires the Visual C++ compiler, which can be downloaded from Microsoft.
+[This page](https://wiki.python.org/moin/WindowsCompilers) lists the version of the compiler you need, depending on your Python version.

 ## Installing

 Pytype can be installed via pip: